Neoteroi/BlackSheep-Docs/docs/binders.md

 In the example above, `create_cat_handler` is obtained from `application.services`, an exception is thrown if the the service cannot be resolved.
-This happens if the service is not registered in application services, or any of services on which it depends is not registered (see [_Service resolution_](../dependency-injection/#service-resolution) for more information on services that depend on other services).
+This happens if the service is not registered in application services, or any of the services on which it depends is not registered (see [_Service resolution_](../dependency-injection/#service-resolution) for more information on services that depend on other services).

-`input` is obtained reading the request payload, parsing it as JSON, and creating an instance of CreateCatInput from it.
+`input` is obtained by reading the request payload, parsing it as JSON, and creating an instance of CreateCatInput from it.
 If an exception occurs while trying to parse the request payload or when instantiating the `CreateCatInput`, the framework produces automatically a `400 Bad Request` response for the client.